chaypaterson/annealing/README.md

 stricter and stricter as the temperature T decreases.

 One possible optimisation is what "neighbours" of x should be tried each step.
-Currently, we consider a region that is between 0 and twice the size of the initial guess.
-This is clearly not ideal, because if the initial guess is too small the true minimum will be missed.

 This aspect is a work in progress.
+We are experimenting with different distributions of neighbours.